Calculating Heat Loss: A Step-by-Step Guide

 Total Heat Loss = (Sum of (Area × U-value × Temperature Difference) for all building components) + (Y-value x Transmission Losses) + (Volume x Air Change Rate x Specific Heat Capacity x Temperature Difference)

-Click here to try out our free Heat Loss Calculator to find your heat losses and temperature change of a building.
+Click here to try out our free Heat Loss Calculator to find your heat losses and temperature change for a building.

 Common U-Values for Materials